RohullahBabakarkhail/RohullahBabakarkhail.github.io/index.md

 > This section will grow over time.
 I will update it each quarter as I complete new coursework and personal projects.

----

 ## **1. Road Rage Assignment**
 **Description:**
 The Road Rage assignment is a Java-based simulation project designed to model how different vehicle types behave on a grid-based map.
-Each vehicle (car, truck, human, taxi, etc.) follows specific rules for movement, collisions, interactions, and direction choice.
+Each vehicle (car, truck, human, taxi, etc.) follows specific rules for movement, collisions, interactions, and direction choices.
 The project focuses heavily on object-oriented programming, inheritance, polymorphism, and clean class design.

 **Technologies:** Java, Object-Oriented Programming, Interfaces & Abstract Classes, JUnit Testing, IntelliJ
 **Repository:** _To be added_